 (source)

-Notice the one week similarity between the two quotes.
-Then note it is stated he visited India while SERVING as an infantry captain during the war, not afterward as a civilian.
+Notice Sharma, unlike what Samuel himself wrote, states first thing and flat-out that Samuel visited Ramana.
+He then goes on to say the visit occurred while Samuel was SERVING as an infantry captain during the war, not afterward as a civilian.
 Osborne told me of Samuel and the circumambulation of Arunachala years before the above quote came to my attention and more than likely before it even existed.
-How Jones became privy to what she has presented much clearer in the second quote, for me personally, it so closely parallels what Samuel told Osborne that I am of the opinion he may have repeated it is some fashion --- albeit not relating it to Osborne most likely --- somewhere along the way to Jones.
-It does come to me from two entirely separated sources, both credible in their own right, so I have to run with it.
+How Sharma became privy to what has been presented much clearer in the second quote, which for me personally so closely parallels what Samuel told Osborne and what Osborne told me, that I am of the opinion Samuel may have repeated it in some fashion --- albeit not relating it to Osborne most likely.
+How it fell into Sharma's hands is not known.
+The two quotes do come to me from two entirely separated sources, both credible in their own right, so I have to run with it.(see)

 FOOTNOTE [6]